How to Cook Rice: A Step-by-Step Guide

 - Drain the rice.
 Drain the rice through a fine mesh strainer.

 Though it's easy to do, preparing brown rice can seem daunting when you're trying to get that perfect not-too-chewy, not-too-soggy texture.
-Rest assured, this recipe will guide you to success every time.
+Learn how to make brown rice with flawless results every time!

 The Pilaf Method